USS Columbia (SSN-771): Service history

 From March to May 1999, Columbia operated off the California coast, participating in exercises and making port visits.

 In 2011, the submarine deployed to the Western Pacific Ocean (WestPac), including a port visit at Yokosuka, Japan.

 In May 2014, Columbia left on another western Pacific deployment, again stopping in Yokosuka on 5 November and returning to her homeport of Joint Base Pearl Harbor-Hickam on 21 November.

 In 2016, Columbia deployed on a six-month patrol in the western Pacific, making port visits at Yokosuka and Sasebo, Japan, and Guam.

 In 2018, the sub made another WestPac deployment, stopping at Yokosuka in May.

 In October 2018, the submarine began a mid-life overhaul at Pearl Harbor Naval Shipyard and Intermediate Maintenance Facility.
 She left dry dock on 16 July 2020 and returned to the Navy on 17 May 2021.

-In September 2021, the Columbia participated in the 62nd annual UNITAS exercise off South America.
+In September 2021, Columbia participated in the 62nd annual UNITAS exercise off South America.

 2019 shooting

-On 4 December 2019, while the Columbia was in dry dock, a crew member on guard duty shot and killed two civilian employees and injured another before shooting and killing himself.
+On 4 December 2019, while Columbia was in dry dock, a crew member on guard duty shot and killed two civilian employees and injured another before shooting and killing himself.
 Machinist's Mate Auxiliary Fireman Gabriel Romero, 22, used duty weapons issued to him as a member of the submarine's Topside Roving Patrol.
-Later investigation by the Navy determined that Romero was "likely unfit" for service on a submarine and that officers and senior enlisted sailors aboard the Columbia had failed to recognize and coordinate action on his deteriorating mental state.
+Later investigation by the Navy determined that Romero was "likely unfit" for service on a submarine and that officers and senior enlisted sailors aboard Columbia had failed to recognize and coordinate action on his deteriorating mental state.